Daughtry (band): 2005–2008: Origins, Daughtry and breakthrough success

-2009–10: Leave This Town
+2009–2010: Leave This Town

 The second album, Leave This Town was released on July 14, 2009, with fourteen songs making the cut from the nineteen recorded songs.
 Chris said that the record is a very big rock album.
 He has also stated that the band had written and recorded over thirty new songs.
-He worked with Chad Kroeger from Nickelback, Ryan Tedder from OneRepublic, Trevor McNevan from Thousand Foot Krutch, Jason Wade from Lifehouse, Richard Marx, Scott Stevens from The Exies, Adam Gontier, former vocalist for Three Days Grace and Eric Dill, former vocalist for The Click Five.
+He worked with Chad Kroeger from Nickelback, Ryan Tedder from OneRepublic, Trevor McNevan from Thousand Foot Krutch, Jason Wade from Lifehouse, Richard Marx, Scott Stevens from The Exies, Adam Gontier, vocalist of Three Days Grace and Eric Dill, former vocalist for The Click Five.

 The album's first single, "No Surprise", was released on May 5, 2009, through their website.
 It officially went for radio play on May 26.
 Daughtry appeared on American Idol on May 6, 2009 (which is the Result Show of season 8's 'Rock Week') performing "No Surprise".
 "Life After You" was the follow-up single to "No Surprise".

 Leave This Town debuted at number one on the Billboard 200 selling 269,000 copies in its first week.
 The record was also number one on the Digital Albums Chart and the Rock Chart.

 After Leave This Town was released, Daughtry became the first American Idol artist to have two consecutive number-one albums.
 Carrie Underwood later achieved this accolade when her albums Carnival Ride (2007) and Play On (2009) went number one.

 Daughtry performed on-stage at the American Music Awards on November 22, 2009, and sang their hit single "Life After You".

 On November 10, 2009, USA Today revealed that Daughtry band members Chris Daughtry and Brian Craddock co-wrote "Don't Wanna Be Wrong", an iTunes Deluxe bonus track on Allison Iraheta's debut album, Just Like You.

-On March 16, 2010, the band released a B-side of the single from the album, Leave This Town with five songs that were with the pre-order only, or never came out with the album.
+On March 15, 2010, the band released the extended play Leave This Town: The B-Sides with six songs that were not released with the first album.
+A seventh song, "Back Again," was only available on physical releases of the EP.

 On April 16, 2010, drummer Joey Barnes and the band had parted ways.
 Robin Diaz was tapped to replace him for the band's ongoing tour.

 "September" was the third single from Leave This Town and it peaked at number two on HAC radio charts, number eighteen on Pop radio charts and number 36 on the Billboard Hot 100 chart.

-The band has also released an extended play titled Leave This Town: The B-Sides, which contains the bonus tracks from Leave This Town.